 Back at Leonard Street, between Main and Front, is a grand build-e West of Leonard Street built between 1856 and 1869.
 The 1869 8 map shows the _home belonging to George Hawk.
 This was later purchased by Marvin Wheeler and belonged to the Wheeler Estate in 1889, the elder Wheeler having died in 1878.
 He had the home remodeled in 1874 before moving ~is residence there.
 One room was papered with silk paper from Japan.
 His daughters, the Misses Evelyn and Susan Wheeler, continued to live there.
 At a later date it was a tourist home and large din-ing room.
 A 1932 Vacation Guide advertised the Blue Shutter Lodge under new management of Eric Klaflke and Ernest Miller – dining room accommodates 40, tourist rooms for 30, catering to special parties.
 It was also run by a Brooks for a time, and in 1937 was the Risley House.
 The small building in the back was once a dairy and housed servants on the second floor.
 In later years the main building was Tyler’s Funeral Parlor, followed by Biedekapp.
 It remains a gracious structure today.

 Across West Front Street is the Austin McGranaghan home, part of which was the Ed Tarbox harness shop, which was moved from across the street between the Stimpson and Hawk Houses.
 Seen behind this house is Point Mountain, an integral landmark of the area.
-Early deeds refer to the meeting of the East and West branches of the Delaware River as Shehocton Point.
+Early deeds refer to the meeting of the East and West branches of the Delaware River as Shehocton Point or Chehocton Point.
 The entire mountain north to present Front Street was the Point Lot.
 Originally part of the vast lands of Sands and Dusenbury, Shehocton Point (today’s “Point Mountain”) was sold to Daniel Broadstreet in 1828 and then to John Wainright in 1835.
 It gradually became subdivided, but the mountain itself remained intact.
 Articles have been written about its unique location and geological structure.
 Atop the stately mountain is a monument that can be seen from all approaches to the village.
 It is unmistakable which mountain top designates the site of the village of Hancock.

 In 1938, it was described in “Prospectus of Point Mountain Mausoleum Observatory and Singing Tower,” as a poem in landscaping and architectural beauty.
 In 1971, a writer for the Binghamton Press described the defunct mausoleum ” ‘ not as a poem, but a concrete and cinderblock ruin that never got its marble interior or granite exterior-and never will.
 Thus ended the dream of a magnificent park – “a sylvan spot sacred to thought and God.”
 Only the hollow structure remains to tower over the valley and river below.